axelmuller/100-days-of-code/log.md

 **Today's Progress:** getting the hang of unit tests

 **Thoughts:** The PDB meta data project is much more ambitious then planned, I guess there is just so much cool data that waits to be extracted.

+### Day 17: 06/10/2020

+**Today's Progress:** finished writing all the functions to extract relevant information from pdb files and tested them

+**Thoughts:** I have the feeling I should have tested my code first on extracting a limited number of features.